luxtu/graphs_in_ophthalmology/README.md

 ## Prediction and Interpretation
 The models we employ to process the proposed data representation can be found in models/homogeneous_gnn.py.
 We use Pytorch Geometric [3] for the GNN implementations.
-GNNs can be employed for biomarker prediction tasks (regression) and disease staging tasks (classifcation) such as diabetic retinopathy staging.
-The example below show the explanations that can be generated using integrated gradients for spatial importance of specific vessel and their characteristics.
+GNNs can be utilized for biomarker prediction tasks (regression) and disease staging tasks (classification), such as diabetic retinopathy staging.
+The example below shows the explanations that can be generated using integrated gradients for the importance of vessels in specific locations and their characteristics.

 Important vessels for the classification (Diabetic Retinopathy Stage: PDR)            |  Important vessels characteristics for the classification